tcallred/undergrad_research_2019-20/reviews/Next700LanguagesReview.md

 # The Next 700 Languages Review

-This is being one of the first academic papers I have ever seriously read, I found that there were many things that were hard to understand simply because of a lack of contextual knowledge.
+This being one of the first academic papers I have ever seriously read, I found that there were many things that were hard to understand simply because of a lack of contextual knowledge.
 This paper was written in the 1960's, when many aspects of programming languages that we consider ubiquitous and given were being thought-up and discussed.
 While the bulk of this paper was difficult to read and understand (particularly the details of his language specifications) I eventually understood the overall purpose and meaning of the paper and why it still matters today.

 ## My understanding
 I understood eventually (according to my limited contextual knowledge) that Landin's purpose in writing this paper was twofold: to layout the high-level specifications for a *family* of languages with no particulars about underlying implementation, and to layout the specifications of a language that is both declarative and functional.